 Ripe Breadfruit is considered to be a fruit, but some folks refer to it as a vegetable when it’s mature and not fully ripened.
 Some folks say it can taste like freshly baked bread, others say it tastes like a cross between a pear and water chestnut.

-In Sri Lanka, it used to be a budget-friendly, nutritious option to feed many, many different ways.
+In Sri Lanka, it used to be a budget-friendly, nutritious option to enjoy in many, many different ways.

 Breadfruit can be boiled, roasted, baked, curried, and enjoyed as a sweet treat or a savory/spicy dish – ripe, sweet, breadfruit can also be enjoyed raw!